PHPCSStandards/PHPCSExtra/README.md

 #### `Universal.Arrays.MixedArrayKeyTypes` :books:

-Best practice sniff: don't use a mix of integer and numeric keys for array items.
+Best practice sniff: don't use a mix of integer and string keys for array items.

 #### `Universal.Arrays.MixedKeyedUnkeyedArray` :books: